Consolidated Contractors Company: Notable projects

 A joint venture between CCC and Saipem constructed the main works at the Karachaganak field in western Kazakhstan.
 The projects' s value was about 1.1 billion dollars.
 The contract covered civil works, infrastructures and mechanical works related to a production unit and gas reinjection facilities, a gas process plant and a 635 km x 24" pipeline with a pumping station and terminal.

 In Abu Dhabi, CCC contributed to the construction of the Offshore Associated Gas Project, and Habshan Facilities, and the largest ethylene cracker in the world.
-The ongoing projects are The Landmark (Abu Dhabi), once completed in 2011, the development will be the second highest tower in Abu Dhabi (324 m); Khalifa Port Shah Sulfur Station & Pipelines;
+The Landmark project in Abu Dhabi, completed in 2011, was the second highest tower in Abu Dhabi (324 m); and the company also worked on Khalifa Port Shah Sulfur Station & Pipelines.

-Elsewhere in the Persian Gulf, CCC has been working on a number of major projects in Qatar, including:

-Khursaniyah Producing Facilities & Gas Plants in Saudi Arabia’s Eastern Province.
+Elsewhere in the Persian Gulf, CCC has been working on a number of major projects in Qatar, including: Khursaniyah Producing Facilities & Gas Plants in Saudi Arabia’s Eastern Province.
 The Khalifa Sports Hall, Doha, Qatar.
 This new sports hall is the world’s largest air-conditioned indoor facility of its kind.

 CCC also built the Nile Corniche Project in Cairo: One of the largest construction projects in Egypt and the Ritz Carlton hotel in Doha.